Great Dane

 A Great Dane called Zeus is the world record holder for the tallest dog, measuring 44in from paw to shoulder.

-As your dog gets older, it’s important to schedule regular visits with your veterinarian.
-While their massive size makes for the best hugs, it also causes Great Danes to be prone to bone and joint issues as they age.
-Because of their size, they also have a relatively short life span of around eight years old.
-That means they may take up a huge space in your heart, but for only a short amount of time. greatdane-old
+Just be aware that because of their size, they have a relatively short life span of around eight years old.
+That means they take up a huge space in your heart for a short amount of time.

 • Health Conditions